Minardi - Beloved by Fans Despite the Lack of Success

-Minardi team earned a legendary status in the history of Formula 1 championship because it didn’t score a single podium finish in 20 years.
+Minardi team earned a legendary status in the history of Formula 1 championship because of the fact that it didn’t score a single podium finish in 20 years.

-The team was founded in 1979 in Faenza, an Italian city, by Minardi family that has a long history in motorsport.
+The team was founded in 1979 in Faenza, Italy, by Minardi family that already had some motorsport history .
 Giancarlo Minardi competed in the Formula 2 in the 1970s driving customer cars under the name Scuderia Everest.
 In 1979, with a financial backing of a businessman Piero Mancini, Minardi was formed and began to compete in Formula 2 championship.

 From 1980 to 1984 Minardi competed in Formula 2 with a moderate success.
 This team has always been a good place for the young talents.
 Johnny Cecotto, Alessandro Nannini, and Michele Alboreto were the drivers of Minardi in early days of their careers.
 Alboreto achieved the biggest success when he won the race at Misano in 1981.